ibm-cloud-docs/cephaas/view-clusters.md

 :   The cluster name.
 Click the name to open the cluster details page.

 Status
 :   The current operational status of the cluster.
-Possible values include Available, Warning, and other status indicators with corresponding icons.
+Status values are derived from Red Hat OpenShift on IBM Cloud (ROKS) cluster health.
+Possible values include Available, Warning, and Error with corresponding icons.

 vCPU
 :   The number of virtual CPUs allocated to the cluster.